bra1nDump/macos-share-screenshot/readme.md

       - copies the link to clipboard
       - compresses the image
       - uploads the screenshot to S3
+- [Next] You can drag the screenshot to drop it into another applications like telegram, gmail, etc.
 - The screenshot can be immediately edited with annotations - arrows, shapes - the usual annotation tooling functionality.
 Cleanshot also has it
+  - Edit button will be added top right on the screenshot card